(Updated: October 25, 2019)

 It's easy to keep on top of cultural trends that beam out at us from all media.
 But how about public relations trends that can help your growth and development?
 These can be less accessible and tougher to navigate.
 Yet, they can get you a jump start on the future.
 Read on to discover the key PR trends for 2020 that can give you a head start.

 Think of these trends like a tune-up for your car.
-Yeah, your car might run "okay" as-is, or maybe you’re even used to all of its little quirks.
-But after a tune-up, you probably notice that it has more umph and runs a lot smoother, not to mention you'll be better prepared for future trips.
+Yeah, your car might run OK as-is, or maybe you’re even used to all of its little quirks.
+But after a good ol' tune-up, you probably notice that it has more oomph and runs a lot smoother, not to mention you'll be better prepared for future trips.

 In the past, the emphasis was on C-suite-level thought leadership -- after all, the names representing the company should be known as industry experts.
 But the idea of thought leadership has trickled down, and we see more lower-level employees reaching out for thought leadership.

 A company-wide approach to thought leadership has multiple benefits.
 First, it helps your brand to target a wider, more diverse audience and distribute more content.
 Second, if an executive thought leader within your company leaves, he or she won’t exit with all your company’s thought leadership power.

 Help those in all levels of your company to grow and nurture their own personal brand.
 Encourage them to write thought leadership content and create social media profiles that show off their development as a thought leader.